trustcrypto/documentation-theme-jekyll/pages/mydoc/onlykey-agent.md

 ## Installation

 ### Windows Install with dependencies
-Currently Windows is not supported directly but may be used with Windows Subsystem for Linux (WSL).
-Follow the [WSL guide here](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to set this up.
-This essentially installs Linux on Windows, for example you can install Ubuntu Linux on Windows and then follow the instructions below "Ubuntu Install with dependencies".
+Currently Windows is not supported directly but may be used with a Linux virtual machine.
+Another alternative is to use [OpenSSH v8.2](https://docs.crp.to/openssh.html) which supports OnlyKey as a FIDO security key.
+We are working on additonal options for Windows support.

 ### MacOS Install with dependencies
 Python 3.8 and pip3 are required.
 To setup a Python environment on MacOS we recommend Anaconda [https://www.anaconda.com/download/#macos](https://www.anaconda.com/download/#macos)